porech/pkcs11-web-proxy/README.md

 # pkcs11-web-proxy

-A very simple reverse proxy that performs all requests with TLS client authentication from a PCKS#11 device.
+A very simple reverse proxy that performs all upstream requests with TLS client authentication from a PCKS#11 device.

 # WARNING
 Please think at least twice before using it.
 Try to understand what it means: you are exposing a port (on your host only, by default)